 If you encounter issues during deployment, refer to the following resources for logging and troubleshooting:

-Once your Rocket.Chat instance is deployed, you can access it through your web browser.
+Once your Rocket.Chat instance is deployed, you can access the workspace through your web browser to begin your final configuration:

 For local testing: Go to